Skip to content

 Documentation

-This change will be a long process.
-There are still many features of the mod that remain to be rewritten to the new standards and methodology, or extended to provide functionality beyond what the current mod needs.
+Since Epip has been in development for multiple years and was our first modding project, code standards and style has There are still many features of the mod that remain to be rewritten to the new standards and methodology, or extended to provide functionality beyond what the current mod needs.

 Introduction